 - Outdoor tools (e.g. snow blowers, rakes, shovels).

 Are you looking for a place to store your belongings?
-Visit our Ohio Storage Facilities page to check out our four locations.
+Visit our Ohio Storage Facilities page to check out our three locations.
 We offer flexible storing options with no long-term contracts … perfect for movers!

 Image Source: Becky Stern